CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

     }
 }
 ```
 > The configuration uses the `eclipse-temurin:20` as base image and supports both `linux/arm64` and `linux/amd64` platforms (Multi-platform build).
 It sets environment variables for the container, using values from the system or falling back to defaults if they’re not provided.
-See [build.gradle](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/backend-for-frontend/build.gradle) for for the complete configuration.
+See [build.gradle](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/backend-for-frontend/build.gradle) for the complete configuration.

 With the build script in place, the next step is to trigger the build behavior.
 We'll use GitHub Actions as our continuous integration platform.
 The process is straightforward, as the build scripts are already defined in `build.gradle`.
 The workflow simply checks out the repository and runs the Gradle build command using the included Gradle wrapper.
 Here's some of the notable steps of the workflow: